StardustDL/raft-impl/README.md

 - Enable debug mode and logging, if it exists and it is not empty (any non-empty values is OK).
 - Enable heartbeat logging, if it contains `H`.
 - Enable timer logging, if it contains `T`.
+- Enable lock logging, if it contains `L`.
 - Disable persisting, if it contains `p`.
 - Disable the optimization for big step to decrease nextIndex, if it contains `b`